Workshop on Responsible Professional Practices

-For the fourth consecutive year, the Scientific Responsibility, Human Rights and Law Program will host a special workshop the day before the AAAS Annual Meeting in Chicago.
-The workshop, which requires pre-registration and an additional fee of $25.00, will focus on integrating research ethics education into the research environment.
+For the fourth consecutive year, the Scientific Responsibility, Human Rights and Law Program hosted a special workshop the day before the AAAS Annual Meeting in Chicago.
+The workshop focused on integrating research ethics education into the research environment.

-The workshop is designed to assist research faculty in creating concrete, discipline-specific strategies to incorporate research ethics education into the context of the research environment, whether it be a lab or field work.
-The workshop is grounded in a recognition that many research ethics issues are relevant to the practice and application of science, from developing hypotheses and designing a protocol, to data management and analysis, to reporting findings and advising others on the uses of the work, and that integrating ethics instruction in the context of performing those various stages of research can be an effective strategy for educating future researchers.
-Participants will be introduced to rationales, content, approaches, tools, and resources to give them the means to develop and implement research ethics education in their research environment.The workshop will be organized into two concurrent sessions of about 20 people per session.
+The workshop was designed to assist research faculty in creating concrete, discipline-specific strategies to incorporate research ethics education into the context of the research environment, whether it be a lab or field work.
+The workshop was grounded in a recognition that many research ethics issues are relevant to the practice and application of science, from developing hypotheses and designing a protocol, to data management and analysis, to reporting findings and advising others on the uses of the work, and that integrating ethics instruction in the context of performing those various stages of research can be an effective strategy for educating future researchers.
+Participants were introduced to rationales, content, approaches, tools, and resources to give them the means to develop and implement research ethics education in their research environment.The workshop was organized into two concurrent sessions of about 20 people per session.

-Partial funding for this workshop is provided by the U.S. National Science Foundation
+Partial funding for this workshop was provided by the U.S. National Science Foundation

 Dena Plemmons, Ph.D., Director of the Division of Research Affairs at San Diego State University and a research ethicist/anthropologist at the University of California, San Diego.